What’s going to happen to my baby?

 The Camp Sparkle and Small Talk programs mentioned above are at Gilda’s Club Seattle.
 There are Gilda’s Clubs around the country, and while the specific offerings at each location may vary, the programs are available to cancer patients and their family members at no charge.

-Michelle also works with young women with breast cancer, facilitating the Seattle meetup of the Young Survival Coalition.
+Michelle also works with young women with breast cancer, formerly serving as a meeting facilitator for the Young Survival Coalition.

 You can find more on the How to Juggle Cancer and Parenting Series here: